A monotone scheme for high-dimensional fully nonlinear PDEs: Numerical examples

 We have seen that our scheme converges to the true classical solution if it exists.
 Meanwhile, if the PDE only has a unique viscosity solution, our scheme can render a converging result as well.

-Let $f$ be zero in the Equation (\ref{EXsigm0Not0}), then this equation has some unknown viscosity solution.
-However, our numerical results in Figure \ref{12dViscosity1_2} still demonstrate a converging sequence.
+Let $f$ be zero in (\ref{EXsigm0Not0}).
+Then this equation has some unknown viscosity solution.
+However, our numerical results in Figure~\ref{12dViscosity12} still demonstrate a converging sequence.
+The number of paths we sampled in~\ref{12dViscosity12} is the same as that in Figure~\ref{Figd12sigma12}.
 This can be also be observed from the decreasing differences between the numerical results.
-We shall remark though in this case our choice of basis functions may not be good.
+The $\Delta_{i-j}$ in Figure~\ref{12dViscosity12} denotes a numerical result with $i$ partitions in time minus another numerical result with $j$ time steps.
+We shall remark though in this case our choice of basis functions may not be the best, and roughly speaking the numerical result we obtain is an approximation of the regression of the true solution in the linear span of the basis functions.
 Again, we leave the analysis of the basis functions to future study.